Disclaimer

 Resulting rotation matrix between object and host: \(\boldsymbol{R}_{object}^{src}(\boldsymbol{R}_{ego}^{src})^{T}\)

-To transform from world coordinates into vehicle coordinates and back use the formulas from above with the world coordinates frame \(w\) as source system \(src\) and vehicle coordinates frame \(v\) as target system \(trg\).
-To transform from world coordinates into vehicle coordinates and back use the formulas from above with the vehicle coordinates frame \(v\) as source system \(src\) and sensor coordinates frame \(s\) as target system \(trg\).
+To transform from world coordinates into host vehicle coordinates and back use the formulas from above with the world coordinates frame \(w\) as source system \(src\) and host vehicle coordinates frame \(v\) as target system \(trg\).
+To transform from host vehicle coordinates into sensor coordinates and back use the formulas from above with the host vehicle coordinates frame \(v\) as source system \(src\) and sensor coordinates frame \(s\) as target system \(trg\).

 Corresponding messages